 According to WalkScore, Atlanta is a car-dependent city with an overall score of 49.
 Likewise, a transit score of 47 reflects transit in the city (MARTA, which operates trails and busses) and a bike score of 41 indicates Atlanta has an up-and-coming bike infrastructure.

 How does this compare to other cities?
 Atlanta is the 21st most walkable large city in the U.S., but even Baltimore (the 10th most walkable large city) has a WalkScore of 66.
 Cities like New York and San Francisco earn scores of 89 and 86, respectively, while Portland (81) and Denver (71) surpass our bike score and Boston and D.C. put our transit score to shame with rankings at 72 and 71.

 Walkable Neighborhoods in Atlanta

 So Atlanta doesn't look so great...

 but the good news is, when you compare Atlanta to other cities with similar populations (between 350,000 and 450,000), it actually comes in 4th in terms of walkability, 5th in terms of transit and 10th in terms of biking.
-Plus, the neighborhoods are charming, there are a ton of beautiful trees, a modern downtown chock full of cultural attractions and tons of great dining options.
+Plus, the neighborhoods are charming, there are a ton of beautiful trees, plenty of parks, a modern downtown chock full of cultural attractions and tons of great dining options.